How Much Gap Is Accepted For Study In Australia

 A study gap is the period between the end of one stage of education and the start of the next.

-• preparing for IELTS, PTE, TOEFL or another English test
+• IELTS, PTE, TOEFL, or English test preparation

 How Much Study Gap Is Accepted in Australia After 12th?

-A gap after Year 12 may be acceptable if you used the time for:
+A gap after 12th may be accepted if you used the time for:

 • Medical recovery